sandfox/biws/README.md

 ##

-This a layer on top of the builtin `http.request` to handle load balancing etc. Most of the defaults apply.
+This a layer on top of the builtin `http.request` and mikeals's `request` to handle load balancing etc. Most of the defaults apply.

-You set the servers to use for requests, and then when making a request just supply the path+qs+headers.

 _ While in pre 1.0.0 release just assume every version breaks things :-) _

 ## Usage

-See '/scratch' for more.
-You'll probably interested in the seaport aware one.

 ```